gogovan/flutter-label-printer/README.md

 | `originY`   | Starting vertical position of the printing area.   | Number                                                     | :o:        | :x:        |
 | `width`     | Width of the printing area.                        | Number                                                     | :star:     | :star:     |
 | `height`    | Height of the printing area.                       | Number                                                     | :star:     | :star:     |

+### Printing commands

+Put all printing commands in the `commands` object.
+They will be sent to the printer in order.

 #### Text
 Command `text` adds text with styling.